Serving individuals, families and children in Bond, Clinton, Marion and Washington counties since 1967.

 CHILD OUTCOMES & SCHOOL READINESS

-The Head Start Child Development and Early Learning Framework is utilized to promote positive outcomes for all children 3-5 years old.
+The Head Start Child Development and Early Learning Framework is utilized to promote positive outcomes for all children birth to five years old.
 It represents the foundation of the Head Start Approach to School Readiness.
 It aligns with and builds from the five essential domains of school readiness identified by the National Education Goals Panel and lays out essential areas of learning and development.
 The Framework is used to guide curriculum implementation and assessment to plan teaching and learning experiences that align to school readiness goals and track children's progress across developmental domains.